ceramicnetwork/.github/OVERVIEW.md

 For it to succeed, the composable web needs a permissionless, identity-centric interoperability protocol to provide applications with all the information they need to easily discover, route to, gain access to, and interact with a user's resources regardless of which wallet users bring, which applications created the data, or where the resources are located.

-To provide maximal interoperability, this protocol should allow users to:
+To provide maximal interoperability, this protocol should allow participants to:

 1. Permissionlessly register an interoperable identity (DID);
 2. Privately control this identity with one or more private keys;